eonofrey/taxi_ride_analysis/README.md

     11:'Fall',
 }
 train_df['season'] = train_df['month'].map(season_dict)
+`

-While you can see that jump in september 2012 again, it appears that the season the ride took place in didn’t have much of an effect on price.
+While one can see that jump in September 2012 again, it appears that the season the ride took place in didn’t have much of an effect on price.

 <img width="682" alt="Screen Shot 2019-08-08 at 9 12 45 PM" src="https://user-images.githubusercontent.com/38504767/62814446-e8a2cc00-bade-11e9-83ca-a652f02dcddb.png">

 The most important feature I created, unsurprisingly, was the distance of the ride.
-At first I used simple euclidian and manhattan distances, but then was turned onto Haversine distance.
+At first I used simple Euclidian and Manhattan distances, but then was turned onto Haversine distance.
 The Haversine formula calculates the “great-circle distance” between two point on a sphere given that the points are in longitudinal and latitudinal coordinates.
 Since this formula actually accounted for the curvature of the Earth, I settled on this as the final distance metric that would go into my models.

 Plotting the newly-created distance of the ride vs. the fare of the ride shows some unexpected patterns.
-Outside of the fact that, in general, the longer the ride the more expensive it was we see very clear horizontal lines.
-A little research reveled these to be airport rides which have a fixed fee that is standardized across the industry.
+Outside of the well-known fact that longer rides are more expensive, one can observe very clear horizontal lines.
+A little research revealed these to be airport rides, which have a fixed fee that is standardized across the industry.

 <img width="545" alt="Screen Shot 2019-08-08 at 9 08 36 PM" src="https://user-images.githubusercontent.com/38504767/62814468-ffe1b980-bade-11e9-8313-ddbd32861562.png">

 This discovery led to the final features I made which were the distances to the major airports (JFK, Newark, and Laguardia) which I define as the smaller of the distance between the airports and the pickup or drop-off locations of the ride.
 To round things out I added a similar feature to these, but this time it was the distance to the center of Manhattan which I believe would be more congested and result in longer times in the taxi and higher fares.